Estimate stable balancing weights for treatments and covariates specified in formula

 - tols

-A list of tolerance values for each covariate at each time point.
+A list of tolerance values for each covariate for each treatment.

 - duals

-A list of data.frames containing the dual variables for each covariate at each time point.
+A list of data.frames containing the dual variables for each covariate for each treatment.
 See Details for interpretation of these values.

 - info